 Actually, the Mass (also called the Eucharist or the Divine Liturgy) has two main parts, the Liturgy of the Word and the Liturgy of the Eucharist.
-But rather than analyze its parts, I’d like to examine the Mass as a whole in terms of its three principal aspects.
+But rather than analyze its parts, I’d like to examine the Mass as a whole in terms of its three principal aspects so as to achieve a greater understanding.
 Now and always, the Mass involves a sacrifice, the presence of Christ, and a meal.

 First of all, Church teaching reiterates what Scripture states very clearly: there is no other sacrifice except the one offered by Jesus on Calvary.
 Hebrews 10:12 says that Christ “offered for all time a single sacrifice for sins.”
 That sacrifice cannot be repeated.
 The Mass, therefore, is not a repetition; it is a re-presentation of that sacrifice.

 But Jesus is also God, who is outside of time: past and future are always present to Him.
-This means that His death and resurrection are eternal acts that can be made present by the power of the Spirit.
+This means that the historical events of Christ’s death and resurrection are also eternal acts that can be made present by the power of the Spirit.

 This is exactly what happens in the Eucharist.
 The power of Calvary — the sacrifice that takes away sins, heals, and transforms — becomes present and available to us.
 It can be applied to our need.